kpn-dsh/dsh-cli/docs/code-signing-macos.md

 Verification of this signature proves to the user that a developer’s software hasn’t been tampered with since the developer built and signed it.

-Notarisation can be performed by anyone in the software distribution chain and proves that Apple has been provided a copy of the code to check for malware and no known malware was found.
+Notarization can be performed by anyone in the software distribution chain and proves that Apple has been provided a copy of the code to check for malware and no known malware was found.
-The output of Notarisation is a ticket which is stored on Apple servers and can be optionally stapled to the app (by anyone) without invalidating the signature of the developer.
+The output of Notarization is a ticket which is stored on Apple servers and can be optionally stapled to the app
+(by anyone) without invalidating the signature of the developer.

-More information about codesigning, notarisation and some of the other steps can be found on the following pages:
+More information about codesigning, notarization and some of the other steps can be found on the following pages:

 * [App code signing process in macOS](https://support.apple.com/en-gb/guide/security/sec3ad8e6e53/web)